 Export your Charts

-You can export your charts as XML.
-This means you communicate everything about a chart to other applications.
+You can export your charts as an XML table.
+This means you communicate everything about the chart to other applications.

 Integration with other LPA AI Tools